tamaroning/wanco/README.md

 $ ./a.out --restore checkpoint.json
 ```

+Note: The C/R feature is still experimental and may not work correctly.

 ### Compile and assemble only

 If you do not want to link the object files, specify the `-c` option.